1223steven/1223steven.github.io/_posts/2019-07-23-fem_summerschool.md

 ---
-title: 'Minicourse--Notes for Finite Element Method and its Applications'
+title: 'Minicourse--Notes for The 3rd Summer School on The Theory and Numerics of PDEs'
 date: 2019-07-23
 venue: 'Chengdu, Sichuan'
 permalink: /posts/2019/07/fem-summer-school/